Day Trips to Sintra from Lisbon

 Driving a car| ©Jackson David

-Given the geographical proximity, it is not surprising that many people decide to travel to Lisbon by car and use it for excursions.
-Another increasingly popular and economical option is to hire a car.
-Travelling to Sintra this way is very easy, but it cannot be said to be the best option:
+Given the geographical proximity, it is hardly surprising that many choose to travel to Lisbon by car and use it for day trips.
+Another option, which is becoming increasingly popular and economical, is to hire a car.
+Travelling to Sintra this way is very straightforward, but, despite this, it cannot be said to be the best option:

-• Advantage: the road is easy to navigate and you can get there in just 30 minutes via the A37 or IC15 motorways, without having to pay any tolls.
+• Advantage: the route is straightforward and you can reach Sintra in just 30 minutes via the A37 or IC15, without having to pay any tolls.

-• Disadvantage: The problem arises when you enter Sintra.
-Unless you arrive very early, you will start to see cars parked everywhere, which gives you an idea of how difficult it is to find parking, although you will have a better chance during the week in the low season.
-Sintra has several car parks, but with so few spaces that they fill up very quickly every day.
+• Disadvantage: The problem arises when you’re entering Sintra.
+Unless you arrive very early, you’ll start to see cars parked everywhere, which gives you an idea of how difficult it is to find a parking space, although during the week in the low season you might have a chance.
+Sintra has several car parks, though with so few spaces that they fill up very quickly every day.

-To avoid these inconveniences, some people prefer to hire a taxi to get to Sintra.
-Obviously, this eliminates the parking problem, but the round trip will easily exceed €75.
+To avoid these hassles, some people prefer to hire a taxi to get to Sintra.
+Obviously, this solves the parking problem, but the return journey will easily cost over €75.

 Summary of the different options for travelling from Lisbon to Sintra

-• Advantages: guided tour, transport included and visits to several places
+• Advantages: guided tour, transport included and visits to several sites

-• Disadvantages: some excursions do not include tickets
+• Disadvantages: some tours do not include admission tickets

 • Train